barkpass/docs/guides/handling-outstanding-balances.md

 ![Action button to select](/images/uploads/hob5.png)

-You'll see a modal with the option to select a payment type and the corresponding information.
+You'll see a modal with the option to select a payment type and enter the corresponding information.

 ![Payment modal](/images/uploads/hob6.png)